CarolinaMoraes/CarolinaMoraes/README.md

 ### 🧰 Toolbox

-This is the tech stack that I work with on a daily basis.
+This is the tech stack that I worked with on a daily basis.
 I've worked with/experienced some other languages and tools, but decided not to list them here (but if you're curious feel free to ask me).
 When it comes to languages I feel the most comfortable with Javascript and Java.

 <img src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-plain.svg" alt="JavaScript Logo" width="35" height="35"/><img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain.svg" alt="CSS Logo" width="35" height="35"/>
 <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-plain.svg" alt="HTML5 Logo" width="35" height="35"/>